 Easy fall-favorite, Roasted Acorn Squash Recipe is halved and cooked until fork tender, then topped with butter, brown sugar and chopped nuts.

-How to Roast Acorn Squash in the Oven
+How to Make Roasted Acorn Squash Recipe

 This fall favorite, Roasted Acorn Squash Recipe, is a simple side dish to serve with roasted chicken and turkey, especially for Thanksgiving.
 But you can easily make it all year long.

 And, you can even make it a day in advance without compromising taste or texture.
 Which is great for folks who like to do advanced meal planning.

 This recipe is easy to prepare.
 It only requires four ingredients that you probably already have on hand: fresh acorn squash, butter, brown sugar and chopped nuts.

 How to Cut Acorn Squash